michaelmunoz/Supercell/README.md

   * Motors located at the front of the bot used for sucking *glyphs* into robot
   * X - Intake
   * Y - Reverse Intake
-  * Y - Quickly spits out and then switches back to sucking in *glyph*
+  * L/R Triggers - Quickly spits out and then switches back to sucking in *glyph*
 * Ramp
   * Used for dumping and scoring *glyphs*
   * L/R Bumpers - Toggle position of scoring ramp